 James first made his Southern Chicken Stew Recipe for me when I was asking him to make something different from the normal every day stuff.
 I'm blessed, my husband is a great cook, but I was craving something comforting that I hadn't had before.

 This dish is so delicious and super easy to make.
 I would never have thought so much flavor would come from a few simple ingredients!
+If you like this you'll probably like my fried Chicken and Waffles, or my Smoked Chicken Thighs recipe too!

 You will need: (see the recipe card further down for quantities)